ovh/docs/pages/hosted_private_cloud/sap_on_ovhcloud/cookbook_veeam_backup_sap_hana/guide.en-gb.md

 - The "Standalone Mode" method involves a manual installation using the binary extracted from the Veeam Backup and Replication ISO on the server hosting the SAP HANA database.
 This method offers limited functionality through the Veeam Backup and Replication console.
 - The "Managed Mode" method is an automated installation performed via the Veeam Backup and Replication console, allowing for the use of several features such as scheduling a backup job.

-For the purposes of this documentation, we will use the "Managed Mode" method in order to utilize all the features provided by Veeam.
+For the purposes of this documentation, we will use the "Managed Mode" method in order to use all the features provided by Veeam.

-#### 3.1 - Creation of Protection Group
+#### 3.1 - Creation of a Protection Group

 The creation of a protection group is a prerequisite for the installation of Veeam Plug-in for SAP HANA in Managed Mode.